 Finally, because of the way Karma came to us—wandering up onto the back patio—there’s a chance he got away from someone.
 Yes, he’s now microchipped just in case that ever happens again.
 But ultimately, I want Karma to be very familiar with the immediate area surrounding our house, so he knows and can recognize HOME.

 Lost cats rarely run far away from their house even if they get out, but they may hide–and if chased by a strange dog or (gulp!) coyote, they might race far away from familiar territory.
-This actually was part of the plot point in my second thriller HIDE AND SEEK, where the main character hung up a variety of wind chimes around the house that also served as audio signposts to the pets.
+This actually was part of the plot in my second thriller HIDE AND SEEK, where the main character hung up a variety of wind chimes around the house that also served as audio signposts to the pets.

 How to Leash Train Cats, Step-By-Step